jdjkelly/quant/README.md

 What happens when one of them goes bust?
 Or decides to pivot towards an ad-based business model?

-This project includes a Rails + MySQL RESTful API to store your data.
+This project includes a Rails + Postgres RESTful API to store your data.

 ### License